strongX509/cyber/Computing_Systems/Processor_Architecture.md

 Breakpoint 1, incr (v64=4822678189205112, v32=<optimized out>, v16=52446, v8=<optimized out>, n=<optimized out>) at dyn_incr.c:24
 24	}
 ```
 The optimized machine code uses a lot of registers so that some of them must be saved to the stack first.
-We also notice with surprise that the call of the  `htoln()` library function has been replaced by the `bswap` instruction and `htols()` by a `ror 0x8` instruction which rotates a 16-bit word by 8 bits thus swapping the order of the two bytes.
+We also notice with surprise that the call of the  `htonl()` library function has been replaced by the `bswap` instruction and `htons()` by a `ror 0x8` instruction which rotates a 16-bit word by 8 bits thus swapping the order of the two bytes.
 ```assembly
 Dump of assembler code for function incr:
    0x0000555555554890 <+0>:   push   %r15               ; save %r15 on stack